kForth/OctoPrint-CreatbotUtil/README.md

 ## Notes

-This plugin should work for most/all Creatbot 3D Printers but has only been tested with a Creatbot F430.
+This plugin should work for most/all CreatBot 3D Printers but has only been tested with a CreatBot F430.

-Your Creatbot firmware may need to be upgraded to at least v5.6, the original v5.5 firmware that shipped with my Creatbot F430 did not support the Heated Chamber (M6013) command.
+Your CreatBot firmware may need to be upgraded to at least v5.6, the original v5.5 firmware that shipped with my CreatBot F430 did not support the Heated Chamber (M6013) command.

 ## License